mmarcon/marcon.me/articles/measuring-dx.md

   <p>
     <i class="fa-solid fa-robot"></i>
     <strong>If I had to pick one metric as a "north star" to measure developer experience, it would likely be "time to complete a task" (TTC).</strong>
   TTC is a metric that measures the amount of time it takes for a developer to complete a task using a specific product or tool, and can provide insight into how user-friendly and efficient the product is.
-This can include time spent on coding, testing, debugging and deployment.
-A low TTC indicates that developers are able to complete tasks quickly and efficiently, which is generally considered a positive indicator of developer experience.
+This can include time spent on coding, testing, debugging and deployment. <strong>A low TTC indicates that developers are able to complete tasks quickly and efficiently, which is generally considered a positive indicator of developer experience.</strong><br>
   It's worth mentioning that selecting a metric as a "north star" is very much dependent on the context of the product and the goal of the product.
 "Time to Complete Task" could be a good metric for one product but for other product it may not be so.
 There can be a trade-off between having one metric for everything and having different metric for different use-cases.
   </p>
   <p>